-ART 372, Issues in Art History, 3 cr, 3 cl hrs
+ARTH 372, Issues in Art History, 3 cr, 3 cl hrs

 Issues, topics, or specific periods in the visual arts.
 May incorporate an interdisciplinary approach.
-Topics may include, among others, Visual and Other Arts; Modern Art; Art and Science; Literature inspired by Art; Modern Art, Sci Fi, and Film.
+Topics may include, among others, Visual and Other Arts; Modern Art; Art and Science; Atomic Art; Literature inspired by Art: Modern Art.
+Sci Fi. and Film.
+May be repeated for credit when topic or issue changes.
+Assignments include creative options.